Ujusophy/devopsfetch/README.md

 # Devopsfetch
 This is a monitoring tool that retrieves and logs various system activities such as active ports, Docker containers, Nginx configurations, and user information.
 It also supports time-based activity queries and logging to a file with rotation.

-<-->
-step-by-step guide to install and configure DevOpsFetch:
+# Step-by-step guide to install and configure DevOpsFetch

-Installation Guide for DevOpsFetch
 1. Install Dependencies
 Ensure your system has the necessary dependencies installed.
 These include bash, curl, and docker.
-Run the following commands:

-bash
-Copy code
+'''
 sudo apt update
 sudo apt install -y bash curl docker.io
+'''
-2. Download and Install DevOpsFetch Script
+3. Download and Install DevOpsFetch Script
-Download the Script:

-Save the devopsfetch.sh script to a directory where you keep executable scripts, such as /usr/local/bin.
-Use curl or wget to download it:
+- Save the devopsfetch.sh script to a directory where you keep executable scripts, such as /usr/local/bin.
+Use curl or wget to download it: sudo curl -o /usr/local/bin/devopsfetch.sh https://example.com/devopsfetch.sh Replace https://example.com/devopsfetch.sh with the actual URL where the script is hosted.

-bash
-Copy code
-sudo curl -o /usr/local/bin/devopsfetch.sh https://example.com/devopsfetch.sh
-Replace https://example.com/devopsfetch.sh with the actual URL where the script is hosted.